matthewberger/matthewberger.github.io/index.md

 ---

 # About Me
 I am an assistant professor in the Department of Electrical Engineering and Computer Science at [Vanderbilt University](https://engineering.vanderbilt.edu/eecs).
-I was previously a postdoc at the [University of Arizona](https://www2.cs.arizona.edu), advised by [Prof. Joshua A. Levine](https://jalevine.bitbucket.io/).
+I was previously a postdoc at the [University of Arizona](https://www2.cs.arizona.edu), advised by [Joshua A. Levine](https://jalevine.bitbucket.io/).
 Before that, I was a researcher with the Air Force Research Laboratory.
 I received my PhD in Computing from the [University of Utah](https://www.cs.utah.edu), where my advisor was [Claudio T. Silva](https://vgc.poly.edu/~csilva), and did my MS and undergrad in Computer Science at [Binghamton University](https://www.cs.binghamton.edu).

 # Research Interests